 Why Do MPs Need Security?

-Over the last 10 years we have seen a large increase in the number of threats and abuse directed at politicians.
+One of the biggest reasons why MPs need security in place is due to the numerous amounts of threats and violence that they receive.
+And in the last 10 years, we have seen a large increase in the number of threats and abuse directed at politicians.
 This could be for several reasons such as:

 The Parliamentary and Liaison Investigation Team recently made information public regarding the types of incidents reported against MPs, and the amount of them that have taken place.
-From the information it’s easy to see there is a year-on-year increase of incidents reported up to 2019, with a decrease in 2020.
+From the information, it’s easy to see there is a year-on-year increase in incidents reported up to 2019, with a decrease in 2020.

-With 2 serving members of parliament being targeted and murdered in the last 6 years, more of an emphasis is being placed on MP security to avoid these worse case scenarios being repeated in the future.
+With two serving members of parliament being targeted and murdered in the last 6 years, there is more emphasis being placed on MP security to avoid these worst-case scenarios being repeated in the future.

 How Much Does Security For MPs Cost?